mnowlin/evss-puba602/_assignments/01-discussion-papers.md

 and understand the material. **These are due before class**, in the dropbox on [OAKS](https://lms.cofc.edu/).

+You should follow the template provide on [OAKS](https://lms.cofc.edu/).

 Here is the rubric that will be used:

 ![Grading Rubric for Discussion Papers](paper_rubric.png)